mgoltzsche/ctnr/README.md

 - systemd integration (cgroup, startup notification)
 - network manager daemon with ACL to be used by unprivileged users to configure their container networks
 - service discovery integration (hook / DNS; consul, etcd)
-- _Far future: Make compatible with other platforms the runtime-spec/libcontainer supports_
+- _Far future: Make it available on platforms other than Linux_

 ## TL;DR
 Experiments with nested containers on an ubuntu 16.04 host